foundry-rs/foundry/chisel/README.md

 Once you finish testing, Chisel even lets you export your code to a new solidity file!

-In this sense, Chisel even serves as a project generator.
+In this sense, Chisel even serves as a Foundry script generator.

 ## Feature Completion